 Natalia Project – About the alarm

-Those at high risk of kidnapping wear the Natalia Project alarm.
+The Natalia Project is a security system developed for human rights defenders at risk, where each participant is equipped with an alarm device.
 In the case of an attack, the alarm is activated and a distress signal goes off.

 - The alarm is activated when a human rights defender is attacked.

-- Selected people in the neighbourhood receive the alarm signal via a smartphone application and can quickly get to the location of the attack.
+- Selected people in the neighbourhood receive the alarm signal and can quickly get to the location of the attack.
 At the same time, the alarm signal is sent to the Civil Rights Defenders headquarters in Stockholm, Sweden.

 - From Civil Rights Defenders in Stockholm, the alarm signal is sent out via mobile (SMS), email and social media such as Facebook and Twitter.